• Episodes

 Reconstruction of Rhuddlan Castle begun

-Leaving work on Flint Castle underway Edward I moved on up the coast to Rhuddlan where he found the remains of an old Norman Motte and Bailey castle overlooking an important crossing point of the river Clywd.
+Leaving work on Flint Castle underway King Edward I moved on up the coast to Rhuddlan where he found the remains of an old Norman Motte and Bailey castle overlooking an important crossing point of the river Clywd.
 A new castle was ordered and work began to create both the castle and a new town alongside.

 1277